|1||LUKEA||the basic form|

 About the author of this blog:

 My name is Hanna Männikkölahti, and I am a native Finn who gives private lessons via Skype and simplifies books into easy Finnish.
-Please leave a comment, if you have something to ask about Finnish.
+Please leave a comment, if you have something to ask about Finnish or novels in easy Finnish.